makoConstruct/CleverMatcher/README.md

 ##CleverMatches

 CleverMatches is (or at least as a *stone soup*, aspires to be) an efficient fuzzy text search for applications with autocompletion widgets.
+It's largely inspired by Sublime Text.

 ###Example
 ```